+2.1 To approve:

-- 2.1 To recommend to Council to approve: - The draft 2019/20 revenue budget as set out in Appendix 1, including a proposed Council Tax freeze. - The Statement of Reserves as set out in Appendix 2. - The 2019/20 Fees and Charges as set out in Appendix 3. - The capital programme and financing as set out in Appendix 4. - The awarding of discretionary Business Rate relief to certain retail business premises with a rateable value below £51,000 as set out in paragraphs 5.2 to 5.4. - 2.2 To approve, that as we are still awaiting final Settlement figures and completion of the NNDR1 return, should the numbers change between Resources and Finance Committee and Full Council, that the Finance Manager adjust the use of the Surplus Savings Reserve in 2019/20 (as necessary) so that the net budget and Council Tax for that year remain unchanged.
+- The formal Council Tax Resolution which calculates the Council Tax requirement as set out in Appendix 1. - The draft 2019/20 revenue budget as set out in Appendix 2, including a proposed Council Tax freeze. - The Statement of Reserves as set out in Appendix 3. - The 2019/20 Fees and Charges as set out in Appendix 4. - The capital programme and financing as set out in Appendix 5. - The awarding of discretionary Business Rate relief to certain retail business premises with a rateable value below £51,000 as set out in paragraphs 5.2 to 5.4.